ProductPricing

 It’s always important to celebrate and elevate women every day, but on International Women’s Day, we want to take an extra moment to recognize women leaders and innovators in the eCommerce space.
 This year’s International Women’s Day theme is #embraceequity.
 To start a discussion on how to foster inclusion no matter what, we’re tasked this year with considering why embracing equity matters more than simply having equal opportunities — which isn’t always enough.

 As a Shopify subscription app, we have the privilege of working with a variety of brands founded by people from all different backgrounds — many of whom are woman-identifying individuals who have forged their own paths on the journey to creating a successful business.
-We chatted with three of these women-led brands, L’AMARUE, Joggy, and SimpliFed, to discuss how innovation in eCommerce can take on many forms, what advice they would give to other women breaking into the industry, and what they're looking forward to in 2023.
+We chatted with two of these women-led brands, Joggy and SimpliFed, to discuss how innovation in eCommerce can take on many forms, what advice they would give to other women breaking into the industry, and what they're looking forward to in 2023.

 Joggy: Opening Doors for Other Women